Creating Replica Seeds for CDP

 If you do not have replica seeds in the DR site, do the following:

-- Create a backup of VMs that you plan to replicate as described in the Creating Backup Jobs section.
+- Create a backup of VMs that you plan to replicate as described in section Creating Backup Jobs.
 As the target repository for this job, select a backup repository in the production site.
 Then run the job.

 If you already have backups containing the necessary VMs, there is no need to configure and run a new backup job.
 For seeding, you can use any existing backups created with Veeam Backup & Replication.
 The backup must include VBK and VBM files.
 If you have a full backup and a chain of forward increments, you can use VIB files together with the VBK and VBM files.
 In this case, Veeam Backup & Replication will restore VMs from the seed to the latest available restore point.